Thank you, you have successfully signed up for our mailing list(s).

 That's how sure we are!

-Obviously, We would go out of business if The Naked Warrior didn't work, the way we said, right?
+Obviously, We would go out of business if The Naked Warrior - book didn't work, the way we said, right?

-With the promise of a full refund if you're unsatisfied, you have nothing to lose by trying The Naked Warrior.
+With the promise of a full refund if you're unsatisfied, you have nothing to lose by trying The Naked Warrior - book.
 Go ahead ï¿½ try it today.

 Have you noticed—the greater a man's skill, the more he achieves with less?
 And the skill of strength is no exception.
 From the ancient days of Greek wrestling, to the jealously guarded secrets of Chinese Kung Fu masters, to the hard men of modern spec ops, warriors and allied strongmen have developed an amazing array of skills for generating inhuman strength.